snurudeen21/fujiwara/README.md

 ## Installation

 To compile and run the program, you need to have a C compiler installed on your system.
 The following instructions assume you are using `gcc`, the GNU Compiler Collection.
+Also download gnu plot to use plot command.
+Else use save command to save file, add .csv extension and plot in excel.
 1. Clone the repository:

     ```sh